Disappearance of Morgan Nick

-Morgan Chauntel Nick (September 12, 1988 – disappeared June 9, 1995) is an American girl who was abducted at a Little League Baseball game.
-Her mother is known for creating the Morgan Nick Foundation, which helps people find their missing children.
+Morgan Chauntel Nick (September 12, 1988 – disappeared June 9, 1995) is an American girl who disappeared in Alma, Arkansas, at age six.
+She attended a Little League Baseball game at the Wofford baseball field with her family, and was last seen by eyewitnesses tapping sand from her shoes in the parking lot, after being allowed by her mother, Colleen, to briefly catch fireflies with other children.
+She is believed to have been abducted very shortly after this sighting.

+Subsequent forensic developments strongly indicated Billy Jack Lincks, a child sex offender, was involved in Nick's abduction, making him an official suspect in the case.
+Lincks died in 2000 at the age of 75 while incarcerated for an unrelated offense.
+No one has ever been charged with Nick's abduction and likely murder.
+The case remains unsolved, though an open and active investigation.

+Colleen Nick has since become an advocate for missing persons in the United States, and founded the Morgan Nick Foundation (MNF), which supports the families of missing children.

 Disappearance

-On June 9, 1995, Morgan Nick and her mother, Colleen Nick, went to a Little League baseball game in the town of Alma, Arkansas.
-At around 10:30 p.m., Morgan asked her mother if she could catch fireflies with her friends.
-At first, her mother was uncertain, but eventually let her go.
-She was last seen at 10:45 p.m. by her friends, emptying sand out of her shoes alone near her mother's car while her group of friends emptied their shoes a few dozen feet away.
+On June 9, 1995, Morgan Nick and her mother, Colleen, traveled from their home in Ozark, Arkansas to a Little League baseball game in the town of Alma.
+The two had been invited by close friends to attend the game and at approximately 10:30 p.m., Morgan and her friends asked their parents if they could leave the stands to catch fireflies.
+Initially, Morgan's mother was reluctant to allow her daughter to do so, but eventually agreed to let her go.
+She was last seen at 10:45 p.m. by her friends, emptying sand out of her shoes alone near her mother's car while her friends emptied their own shoes a few dozen feet away.
 Morgan's friends reported seeing a "creepy" man talking to Morgan as she was putting her shoes back on.

 When the game ended shortly thereafter, Morgan's friends returned without her.
-They told Colleen that Morgan was at her car, but when Colleen returned to the car, Morgan was not there.
-She has not been seen or heard from since.
+They told Colleen that Morgan was at her car, but when Colleen returned to the car, her daughter was not there.
+Morgan was never seen or heard from again.